tsunami416604/azure-docs.hu-hu/articles/data-factory/data-migration-guidance-netezza-azure-sqldw.md

 ---
-title: A helyszíni Netezza-kiszolgálóról az Azure-ba történő Migrálás Azure Data Factory használata
+title: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure
-description: A Azure Data Factory használatával telepítheti át a helyszíni Netezza-kiszolgálóról az Azure-ba történő adatátvitelt.
+description: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure.
 services: data-factory
 documentationcenter: ''
 author: dearandyxu